Dagem-H-Tewodros/Formula-1-Driver-and-Constructors-Performance-Analysis/README.md

 5. **Dashboard Creation**
    - Created a Power BI dashboard that’s interactive and easy to use.
    - Features include a timeline of key events, profiles of drivers and teams, performance visuals for different tracks, and dynamic views of race results and qualifying performances.
-You can explore the Power BI dashboard [here](https://app.powerbi.com/view?r=eyJrIjoiZjM0YWEwY2UtMDNmNy00NWYyLWE5ODYtNzM5MmQwMmVmZmQ3IiwidCI6IjQ3NmZjNmYxLTc0YjYtNDBiMS1hNjEzLWNhOTA2MmY5YzM1MyJ9).
+You can explore the Power BI dashboard [Power BI Dashboard](https://app.powerbi.com/view?r=eyJrIjoiZjM0YWEwY2UtMDNmNy00NWYyLWE5ODYtNzM5MmQwMmVmZmQ3IiwidCI6IjQ3NmZjNmYxLTc0YjYtNDBiMS1hNjEzLWNhOTA2MmY5YzM1MyJ9)
 ## Key Takeaways
 - Discovered periods of dominance by certain teams and drivers.
 - Identified trends in how different tracks affect performance.